PixelatedLagg/Scrape/.Github/README.md

-# Srape Has Moved
+# Scrape Has Moved
-The project is now here; https://github.com/PerlaOS/Scrape
+The project is now here; https://github.com/Scrape-lang/Scrape